zachvalenta/jvns.ca/content/post/2018-09-08-an-awesome-new-python-profiler--py-spy-.markdown

 called [py-spy](https://github.com/benfred/py-spy)!

-It takes a similar approach to profiling as [rbspy](https://rbspy.github.io), the profiler I worked on earlier this year -- it can profile any running Python program, it geenit uses process_vm_readv to read memory, and it by default displays profiling information in a really easy-to-use way.
+It takes a similar approach to profiling as [rbspy](https://rbspy.github.io), the profiler I worked on earlier this year -- it can profile any running Python program, it uses process_vm_readv to read memory, and it by default displays profiling information in a really easy-to-use way.

 Obviously, think this is SO COOL.
 Here's what it looks like profiling a Python program: (gif taken